TLRKiliann/nextjs-ssr/README.md

 **fallback true**

+(In present application fallback is setting on true, so you can test it !
+Enter new id over 3 in the address bar of you browser (ex: http://localhost:3000/posts/4))

 The paths returned from getStaticPaths will be rendered to HTML at built time by getStaticProps.

 The paths that have not been generated at build time will not result in a 404 page.
 Instead,